Grider Field: Cold War and late 20th century

 Grider Field was declared surplus and turned over to the Corps of Engineers on September 30, 1945.
 Transferred to the War Assets Administration, it returned to its former status an airport.
 Chicago and Southern DC-3s served the city from 1949 until 1953, when Trans-Texas took over.
 Texas International served the airport until 1975.

 Facilities

 Grider Field covers 850 acre at an elevation of 206 feet (63 m).
 Its single runway, 18/36, is 5,998 by 150 feet (1,828 x 46 m).
 In November 2007 it was announced that Grider Field would undergo renovation and modernization.
-In the year ending May 31, 2009 it had 39,875 aircraft operations, average 109 per day: 94% general aviation, 5% military and 1% air taxi.
-50 aircraft were based at the airport: 84% single-engine, 12% multi-engine and 4% ultralight.
+In the year ending January 31, 2022, it had 8,900 aircraft operations, average 24 per day: 95% general aviation, 3% air taxi, and 1% military.
+30 aircraft were based at the airport: 24 single-engine, 4 multi-engine and 2 helicopter.

 An original 2559th Army Air Forces Base Unit barracks is being painstakingly restored to its Pine Bluff School of Aviation era condition using historic records, oral history and authentic materials.
 When restoration is complete, the building will be a museum that houses a burgeoning collection of World War II aviation artifacts and memorabilia.